martiabr/putti-plotter-plot/wfc/wfc.md

   - Make sure to ignore already collapsed cells
 - Repeat

-- Need code to turn list of rules to doubly covered and 2D array
-  - Wait a minute.
-Rules dont necessarily go both ways...
-- If rule is A must be below B, we actually need to check if tile above cannot be B and if so remove it from possibilities...

 - Pop queue
 - Get valid tiles for cell
 - For each tile